-1.3.6.1.3.7.
+1.3.7.
 There are no protected dark sky areas around Greater Norwich, but the rural parts of the area and the adjacent areas would benefit from consideration of light pollution.

-1.3.7.1.3.8.
+1.3.8.
 Evolution of the baseline

-4.3.8.1.3.9.
-While air quality in Norwich city centre is likely to remain a major issue during the plan period to 2036, improvements may be expected resulting from traffic management measures set out in NATS and promoted by the JCS (see section $1.2.17 \times$ of this report) and by other measures prioritised by Norwich city centre AQMA Action Plan.
+1.3.9.
+While air quality in Norwich city centre is likely to remain a major issue during the plan period to 2036, improvements may be expected resulting from traffic management measures set out in NATS and promoted by the JCS (see section 1.2.17 of this report) and by other measures prioritised by Norwich city centre AQMA Action Plan.
 The Government3 is committed to ensuring that nearly all cars and vans in the UK will be zero emission vehicles by 2050, meaning all car and van sales need to be zero emission vehicles by 2040.
-Government is providing over £600 million of support this Parliament, aimed at achieving growth in the early market for ultra low emission cars and vans and preparing for mass market uptake in the 2020s, which is during the GNLP plan period.
-Consequently, there is expected to be an increasing uptake of ultra low emission vehicles during the lifetime of the GNLP.
-This may help improve air quality in Norwich (and elsewhere).
-Noise from Norwich International Airport and existing and new main roads is also likely to remain a long term issue which should be taken account of in the location of new development.
+Government is providing over £600 million of support this Parliament, aimed at achieving growth in the early market for ultra-low emission cars and vans and preparing for mass market uptake in the 2020s, which is during the GNLP plan period.
+Consequently, there is expected to be an increasing uptake of ultra-low emission vehicles during the lifetime of the GNLP.
+Norwich City Council has recently agreed a motion that policies over provision of electric car parking points when planning permission is granted should be updated where appropriate.
+This may help improve air quality in Norwich